Cybersecurity for remote work: protecting your distributed teams

 4. Train Employees on Security Best Practices

-• Recognizing phishing attempts
+• Spotting phishing attempts

 • Creating strong passwords

-• Securing home networks
+• Securing home Wi-Fi networks

-Securing Remote Work Tools and Platforms
+Securing Remote Work Tools

-• Enable end-to-end encryption for sensitive communications.
+• Enable end-to-end encryption for sensitive chats.

-2. Notify IT and cybersecurity teams immediately.
+2. Alert IT and security teams immediately.

 3. Reset compromised credentials and revoke suspicious access.